ashwinhar/cpz-citibike/README.md

 )
 ```

 Finally, go to the `__schema.yml` file you see in the same directory.
 In this example, it would be `_yr_2025__schema.yml`.
-Copy-paste one of the month sections, and modify the name to match teh new month you onboarded.
+Copy-paste one of the month sections, and modify the name to match the new month you onboarded.

+### Build models
+Execute `dbt run` in the terminal while in the `data_transform` directory.

 ### What to do if you are in a new year, and don't see the appropriate files